-\$ in millions At December 31, 2022
+\$ in millions At ember 31, 2023 At December 31, 2022

-Institutional Securities \$ 16,591 \$ 40,545
+Institutional Securities \$ 24,208 \$ 16,591

-Wealth Management 21,933 30,987
+Wealth Management 21,436 21,933

-Total \$ 38,524 \$ 71,532
+Total \$ 45,644 \$ 38,524

 The Institutional Securities and Wealth Management business segments provide margin lending arrangements that allow customers to borrow against the value of qualifying securities, primarily for the purpose of purchasing additional securities, as well as to collateralize short positions.
 Institutional Securities primarily includes margin loans in the Equity Financing business.
 Wealth Management includes margin loans as well as non-purpose securities-based lending on non-bank entities.
 Amounts may fluctuate from period to period as overall client balances change as a result of market levels, client positioning and leverage.